 Buttercream is a dream — all that rich, silky deliciousness.
 Except sometimes it's a total nightmare.
-Instead of a perfectly creamy, buttery cupcake topping, you get those dreaded air bubbles, or a dried-out frosting, or a soggy mess.
+Instead of a creamy buttercream swirl, you get those dreaded air bubbles.
+Or a dried-out frosting.
+Or a soggy mess.

 Help!
 What to do?

 Believe it or not, the answer could be as simple as this: Find a buttercream recipe that works better, or try adjusting the ingredients, methods or equipment you're using.
 Also, check your mood.
 Seriously, if you're stressed or frustrated, you might be transferring that emotion into your buttercream (say, by over-whipping the ingredients).
 Take a deep breath, visualize the luscious cake you're about to make, and try again.

 If none of that works, it's time to troubleshoot.
 Here are some tips for fixing common buttercream #fails and get the perfect texture for swirls.

 You whip up a beautiful buttercream and start spreading it over your cupcake (get some more cupcake decorating ideas here!) , only to see air bubbles popping up everywhere.
 Argh!
 What went wrong?

 Those pesky little bubbles happen when you whip too much air into your buttercream.
 Try these bubble-busting strategies to avoid that.

 Instead of using chilled butter to make your buttercream, start with softened butter.
 When butter is chilled, it's stiffer and more troublesome to cream.
 That means you'll end up having to mix and whip it more, and that's how you get those bubbles.
 Using softened butter keeps you from having to over-mix.

 Warm Up the Buttercream